Marlins vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adolis Garcia and the Texas Rangers hit the field against Luis Arraez and the Miami Marlins at Globe Life Field on Saturday, at 4:05 PM ET.
+Sandy Alcantara will take the mound for the Miami Marlins against the Texas Rangers and Marcus Semien on Sunday at 2:35 PM ET.

-The Rangers are -135 moneyline favorites in this matchup with the Marlins (+115).
-The over/under is 8 runs for the matchup (with -120 odds to go over and +100 odds to go under).
+The Marlins are listed as +110 moneyline underdogs in this matchup against the favored Rangers (-135).
+The total is 8.5 runs for the game.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.